4 Campaign Metrics to Track to Prove Direct Mail Return on Investment

 Measure it: After the call-to-action on your direct mail campaign has expired take the number of people who responded by the total amount you sent the piece to.
 For example, if you sent your campaign to 10,000 people and 350 responded to your offer that’s a 0.035% response rate, bravo!

 2. The conversion rate

 Of course, response rates are important.
 However, what is far more important is actual conversions and sales.
 Traffic is great and all, but the ultimate goal of a direct mail campaign is to generate real sales and revenue.
 You can use that same website to measure your sales as a result of your campaign.
 If you want to be able to measure results through in-store purchases, simply include a coupon that is exclusive to the mailer.

 Measure it: This is the percentage of users who took action on the offer you put on your direct mail piece.
 For example, if you had 100 people act on your offer from the 350 who initially responded that’s a .28% conversion rate.
 Go you!

 It’s important to measure exactly what your costs are so you know how much it took to acquire each customer.
 The key to successfully measuring this metric is to make sure you are breaking down your costs for each individual direct mail campaign you send out.

-Measure it: Take your overall individual direct mail campaign costs (this includes the price of the list, design, print and mail costs) and divide by your response rate.
-Let’s say your campaign cost $20,000 if you divide that by a 350 response rate your cost per response is roughly $57.
+Measure it: Take your overall individual direct mail campaign costs (this includes the price of the list, design, print, and mail costs) and divide by your response rate.
+Let’s say your campaign costs $20,000 if you divide that by a 350 response rate your cost per response is roughly $57.
 Not bad!